The Working with Children Check is just one part of creating and maintaining a child-safe environment.

 - if applicants are legally permitted to work while their application is processed.
 People with serious sexual, violent or drug offences, or who are subject to orders listed under Schedule 3 of the Act cannot work with children while their applications are assessed.
 For details go to Offences and penalties and Failing the Check

 - when workers’ Checks expire

 - what to do if one of your workers:

 What does the department mean by ‘an organisation’?

 The term ‘organisation’ has a broad meaning; it includes employers, volunteer organisations, agencies and self-employed people involved in child-related work.

-- not engage in child-related work anyone who does not have a valid Check, unless they are exempt under the Act
+- not engage or continue to engage anyone in child-related work who does not have a valid Check, unless they are exempt under the Act

-- not engage in child-related work any person who is subject to obligations or orders under Schedule 3 of the Act
+- not engage or continue to engage anyone in child-related work who is subject to obligations or orders under Schedule 3 of the Act

 - check if a person is allowed to work with children on Check status

 - check that any self-employed person, such as a coach or tutor, has a valid Check and is not prohibited from working with children.
 Go to Check status